Red Velvet Pancakes

 red velvet pancakes.

-Why this recipe works
+Why I love this recipe

 • Flour.
 White all-purpose flour is preferred, but you can use wholewheat if you’d like.

 • Sugar.
-White, brown, or coconut sugar.
+Use either white sugar, brown sugar, or coconut sugar.

 • Buttermilk.
 To react with the baking soda and make thick and airy pancakes.
+If you don’t have buttermilk, use whole milk with one tablespoon of apple cider vinegar.

 • Red food coloring.
 To achieve the perfect red color for the pancakes.